paasim/saf/README.md

 ## language

-`saf` has booleans, (signed) integers, strings, linked lists and fuctions.
+`saf` has booleans, (signed) integers, strings, linked lists and functions.
 It works like so:

 ```saf
 > x = "test";